-We are preparing for the launch of a line of food products under our GoodWheat brand, with pasta as the initial category to be introduced in the second quarter of 2022.
-Our pasta products will utilize our GoodWheat grain as the sole ingredient, providing 4X the fiber of traditional pasta and 9g protein per serving without sacrificing taste.
+In June 2022, we launched our GoodWheat pasta available in five varieties including penne, spaghetti, fettuccine, elbows and rotini, in select retailers nationwide.
+Our pasta products utilizes our GoodWheat grain as the sole ingredient, providing 4X the fiber of traditional pasta and 9g protein per serving without sacrificing taste.
 In fact, our research shows taste parity to leading pasta brands, which is unique in the growing better-for-you pasta segment.
 In addition, GoodWheat is the only better-for-you pasta brand made from one simple ingredient, matching consumers' preference for cleaner labels.
 Additional categories of products are slated for launch in 2023.